-A native of Manlius, N.Y., Rear Adm.
-Scorby graduated from the State University of New York at Cortland in 1981 with a Bachelor of Arts in Economics.
+A native of Manlius, New York, Rear Admiral John Scorby graduated from the State University of New York at Cortland in 1981 with a Bachelor of Arts in Economics.
 He entered the Navy in November 1982 as an aviation officer candidate, was commissioned an ensign in March 1983, and designated a Naval Flight Officer in June 1984.

-Scorby’s early operational assignments include Fleet Air Reconnaissance Squadron Two (VQ 2) and Patrol Squadron Special Projects Unit One (VPU 1).
+Scorby’s early operational assignments include Fleet Air Reconnaissance Squadron 2 (VQ 2) and Patrol Squadron Special Projects Unit 1 (VPU 1).
 Scorby, subsequently, served as the officer in charge of VPU-1 and commanding officer of VQ-2.

 Additionally, his education includes a Master of Science degree in Financial Management from the Naval Postgraduate School; a Master of Arts in National Security and Strategic Studies from the College of Command and Staff, U.S. Naval War College where he graduated with distinction; Joint Forces Staff College, and a Master of Arts degree in National Resource Strategy from the Industrial College of the Armed Forces where he graduated with distinction.

 Scorby is currently serving as the commander, Navy Region Europe, Africa, Southwest Asia.